Tenjin no Honji: Plot

 In the reign of the Engi Emperor (延喜帝), there was a minister by the name of Sugawara who was of low birth but had tremendous favour and influence with the emperor.
 There was at this time also a minister named Tokihira whose skill and influence were less than the Sugawara Minister's.
 Jealous of the Sugawara Minister, Tokihira set a fire inside the palace grounds, and cast the blame on his rival.
 The emperor commanded Tokihira to arrest the Sugawara Minister, and Tokihira obliged, capturing and tying up his rival.

 The Sugawara Minister climbed Mount Hiei and bid a tearful farewell to his teacher Hōshōbō before travelling by sea into exile in the Dazai-fu.
 His servants were murdered by Tokihira after seeing their master off.
-The Sugawara Minister bemoaned his lonely exile in poetry, but then the miracle of the tobi-ume occurred, and when he prayed to Bonten and Taishaku proclaiming his innocence, with a crack of lightning a slip of paper fell from the sky proclaiming Namu taisei itoku tenman dai-jizai tenjin (南無大聖威徳天満大自在天神), and he passed away.
+The Sugawara Minister bemoaned his lonely exile in poetry, but then the miracle of the tobi-ume occurred, and when he prayed to Bonten and Taishaku proclaiming his innocence, with a crack of lightning a slip of paper fell from the sky proclaiming Namu taisei itoku tenman dai-jizai tenjin (南無大聖威徳天満大自在天神), and he died.

 Kan Shōjō appeared to Hōshōbō on Mount Hiei and told him not to interfere with his revenge.
 The apparition ate a pomegranate before blowing down the door and bursting into flames.
 In a single night, Kan Shōjō, in the form of a white-haired figure, attacked the palace with lightning, and Tokihira was kicked to death.
 The emperor, terrified, summoned Hōshōbō to court.
 Hōshōbō descended from the mountain, crosses the Kamo River as it flooded and surged with waves, and arrived at the palace.
 The monk prayed, causing Kan Shōjō to rise up to heaven.

 From this point on, Kan Shōjō was worshipped as Tenman Dai-jizai Tenjin.